Regular City Meetings

 |June – July||USDA Free Summer Meals Program for Kids

-Kids needing a nutritious meal this summer can find a free one at Wapato Middle School and Adams Elementary School.
-The District is again hosting the U.S. Department of Agriculture’s Summer Meals Program.
-All kids 18 years of age and younger qualify.
-The program starts on Monday, June 23rd.
-Breakfast and lunch will be available Monday thru Friday each week through July 25th.
-Breakfast is served from 7:00 to 8:00 a.m. and lunch from 11:00 a.m. to 12:15 p.m.
-The program will be closed on Friday, July 4th in recognition of Independence Day.
+Children ages 1 – 18 needing a nutritious meal this summer can find a free breakfast and lunch at Camas Elementary School and Wapato High School.
+The Wapato School District is again hosting the U.S. Department of Agriculture’s Summer Meals Program.
+The program starts June 27, 2016 and runs through July 28, 2016, Monday – Thursday, Breakfast is from 7:15 A.M. – 8:15 A.M.
+Lunch is from 11:00 A.M. – 1:00 P.M.
+The lunch program will be closed on July 4, 2016.

-For more information, visit the Wapato School District website
+For more information, contact the Wapato School District website

-Wapato Police Department organizes this annual community event.
+The Wapato Police Department organizes this FREE annual community event, open to all.

 9:45 am to 2:45 pm